 In the northwest corner of Zealand, Denmark’s largest island, there stands a castle by the name of Dragsholm.
 In parapsychology circles the site is well-known as one of Europe’s most haunted buildings.
 No fewer than 100 different apparitions have been witnessed on the grounds, but three of those have garnered international reputation.
-With Halloween around the corner, let’s take a closer look inside Dragsholm Castle.
+With Halloween taking place tomorrow, let’s take a closer look inside Dragsholm Castle.

 For over eight centuries, there has stood a castle in Dragsholm.
 Today, you will find a handsome baroque four-winged structure built for the statesman Frederik Christian Adeler, but this was the castle’s second incarnation.
 In 1201, a small island (it was connected to the mainland in 1756) was purchased on behalf of the Catholic church by a man named Peder Sunesen in his capacity as bishop of Roskilde (his predecessor was Absalon, the founder of Copenhagen).
 The construction of the Medieval castle was completed in 1215.